 Thanks for dropping by at my technology blog!
-My name is Wim Wauters, 38 year old guy living in Belgium, father of 2 lovely daughters and 2 lovely stepdaughters.
-I’m a Solutions Architect in the European datacenter/cloud team in Cisco Advanced Services.
+My name is Wim Wauters, 42 year old guy living in Belgium.
+I’m a Solutions Architect in the European datacenter/cloud team at Cisco.

-Disclaimer: This is a personal weblog.
+Disclaimer: This is a personal blog.
 The opinions expressed here represent my own and not those of my employer.